-7.40 The objective of this project is to add an additional 2,000 new car parking spaces to the existing Express Red car park.
+7.37 The objective of this project is to add an additional 2,000 new car parking spaces to the existing Express Red car park.

-- 7.41 The scope of the project consists of 2,000 car parking spaces in Eastlands with connectivity to the current Express Red car park.
+- 7.38 The scope of the project consists of 2,000 car parking spaces in Eastland's with connectivity to the current Express Red car park.
 The following items are included in the scope:

 - 2,000 car parking spaces;

 - Car Park lighting;

 - Passenger kerbs and signage; and

 - Bussing facilities.

-7.42 The project is currently at initial concept stage.
+7.39 The project is currently at initial concept stage.
 The Design Stage is due to be complete in Q4 2020 followed by completion of Procurement stage in Q1 2021 followed by Construction Commencement in Q1 2021 and the project handover in Q1 2022.
 The outlined procurement route is as follows:

+• Feasibility / Outline Design complete Q3 2019

-- Planning complete Q4 2020Detail Design complete Q4 2020
+• Planning complete Q4 2020

-- Detail Design complete
+• Detail Design complete Q4 2020

-Procurement complete

-Q4 2020

-Q1 2021
+• Procurement complete Q1 2021

-- Construction commence
+• Construction commence Q1 2021

-Q1 2021
+Project Handover Q1 2022

-- Project Handover Q1 2022 - 7.43 For a project that is going to be constructed on a greenfield site, the procurement route appears to be long.
+7.40 For a project that is going to be constructed on a greenfield site, the procurement route appears to be long.

-Table 7.20: Long Term Car Park Capacity - Key project metrics
+Table 7.21: Long Term Car Park Capacity - Key project metrics